 Gary Vaynerchuk is a Belarusian American entrepreneur, author, speaker and internet personality who took his family business worth $3 million to more than $60 million.

 His book, #askgaryvee, is a New York Times bestseller.
-He is an internet marketing expert who had the foresight to beyond using the traditional methods of marketing and use social media tools (Twitter, YouTube, and Facebook) to reach an untapped audience that continues to grow.
+He is an internet marketing expert who had the foresight to beyond using the traditional methods of marketing and use social media tools (Twitter, YouTube, LinkedIn, and Facebook) to reach an untapped audience that continues to grow.
 Robert Greene is an American author known for his book on power, strategy, and seduction.